slaclab/lcls2-bcs-acm-firmware-upgrade/README.md

 -----------------------------------------------------------------------

 This respository contains user tools, firmwares and example code for the QF2-pre.

-Summary as follows:
+Files:

 QF2-pre Manual.odt - Manual for the QF2-pre in editable form.
 QF2-pre Manual.pdf - Manual for the QF2-pre in PDF format.